It seems that barely a day goes by without someone trying to sell me their latest and greatest software product.

 Applicant tracking systems help you manage candidates' progress through your hiring process, report on key recruiting metrics, and even post jobs and source candidates.

-For more, check out our pick of the best applicant tracking systems.
+For a deeper dive, check out our pick of the best applicant tracking systems.

 Candidate sourcing tools

-Sourcing candidates can be one of the most time-intensive aspects of recruitment, hence the rise of specialist tools to help expedite the process.
+Sourcing candidates can be one of the most time-intensive aspects of talent acquisition, hence the rise of specialist tools to help expedite the process.

 Common features include candidate databases, direct integrations with job boards and social network sites, and advanced talent discovery tools.